Gaj's Latin alphabet: Usage for Slovene

 As in Serbo-Croatian, Slovene orthography does not make use of diacritics to mark accent in words in regular writing, but headwords in dictionaries are given with them to account for homographs.
 For instance, letter e can be pronounced in four ways (/eː/, /ɛ/, /ɛː/ and /ə/), and letter v in two ([ʋ] and [w], though the difference is not phonemic).
 Also, it does not reflect consonant voicing assimilation: compare e.g. Slovene odpad and Serbo-Croatian otpad ('junkyard', 'waste').

 Usage for Macedonian

-Romanization of Macedonian is done according to Gaj's Latin alphabet but is slightly modified.
+Romanization of Macedonian is done according to Gaj's Latin alphabet with slight modification.
 Gaj's ć and đ are not used at all, with ḱ and ǵ introduced instead.
 The rest of the letters of the alphabet are used to represent the equivalent Cyrillic letters.
 Also, Macedonian uses the letter dz, which is not part of the Serbo-Croatian phonemic inventory.
-However, the backs of record sleeves published in the former Yugoslavia, by non-Macedonian publishers, (such as Mizar's debut album) used ć and đ, like other places.
 As per the orthography, both lj and ĺ are accepted as romanisations of љ and both nj and ń for њ.
 For informal purposes, like texting, most Macedonian speakers will omit the diacritics or use a digraph- and trigraph-based system for ease as there is no Macedonian Latin keyboard supported on most systems.
 For example, š becomes sh or s, and dž becomes dzh or dz.